jobe-m/ownkeepass/README.md

 * Code cleanup done, password generator code refactored
 * Update source base of KeepassX 2 database code to KeepassX release 2.0.2
 * Changing icon of Keepass group implemented for Keepass 1 and Keepass 2 databases
+* Reworked error handling mechanism and added a lot of database error checks
+* Create new and modify existing password group now implemented for Keepass 2 database
 * ...

 Bugfix release 1.1.15 is available in Jolla store and on [openrepos.net] [1]